 All plumbing contractors are required to become licensed before starting any project or a penalty will be assessed.
-Contractors should call the CCCHD one day prior to the desired inspections.
-You will be put on the schedule for the following day and will need to call the CCCHD before 9 a.m. to confirm your appointment time.
+Contractors should call the CCCHD by 2 p.m. one day prior to the desired inspections.
+You will be put on the schedule for the following day and will need to call CCCHD before 9 a.m. for an your appointment time.

 Homeowners who plan to do their own plumbing must complete an isometric drawing and review the drawing with the plumbing inspector prior to a permit being issued.